Can LLMs Understand the Implication of Emphasized Sentences in Dialogue?: Dataset: Emphasized-Talk

 \subsection{Filtering by Agreement}

 When multiple annotators select the same word or phrase to emphasize, there are often several annotations of implied meanings.
-If the implied meanings are significantly different between annotators, indicating a lack of consensus or too many possible implied meanings based on annotators' backgrounds, we check the semantic similarity among the annotated meanings using GPT-4 (see Appendix).
+If the implied meanings are significantly different between annotators, indicating a lack of consensus or too many possible implied meanings based on annotators' backgrounds, we check the semantic similarity among the annotated meanings using GPT-4 (see Appendix \ref{appendix:agreement_check} for details).
 Samples without agreement are filtered out.
 The percentage of samples that passed the filtering is 79.1\%.
 Overall, we collect 984 dialogue sample pairs.
+We show some examples in Appendix Table \ref{tab:filtering_agreement}.